Welcome To My Best Trumpet!

 Finding a good beginner trumpet can be a bit tricky nowadays when there are so many new brands out on the market.
 Some of these new trumpets are real horror examples and if you want to make sure…read more

 Should you practice when you are sick?
 Ever trumpeter on the planet knows that if we take a few days off we start to lose endurance and chop strength.
-So what should you do if you have a gig coming up but you have a fever?
-In this article I take a look at the options, and potential…read more
+So what should you do if you have a gig coming up, but you have a fever?
+In this article I take a look at the options, and potential negative consequences you might be setting yourself up to if…read more

 Every trumpet player on the planet should have a good, solid, warm up routine.
 This goes for, professionals, beginners and everyone in between.
 Warming up is very important, not only to prevent us from some form of lip injury, but also because it will help us improve faster, and also help us to…click for more